Hieunvn/carbon_emissions/README.md

 ![image](https://github.com/user-attachments/assets/5e49c22c-e72f-4304-a2bd-29958d32d50d)

-Result => The companies with the highest contribution to carbon emissions are Gamese Corporacion Tecnologica.
+Result => The companies with the highest contribution to carbon emissions are Gamese Corporacion Tecnologica, S.A.

 ### 3.5 What are the countries with the highest contribution to carbon emissions?
 ```sql